What To Do After A Car Accident In Michigan: 9 Steps To Take

 File a No-Fault benefits application

-After a car accident in Michigan, you must file an application for No-Fault benefits with your auto insurance company in order to receive benefits to pay for your accident-related medical bills and to reimburse you for lost wages if your injuries have disabled you from returning to work.
+After a car accident in Michigan, you must file an application for No-Fault benefits with your auto insurance company in order to receive benefits to pay for your crash-related medical bills and to reimburse you for lost wages if your injuries have disabled you from returning to work.

-In Michigan, you have one (1) year from the date of your car accident to file your application for No-Fault benefits with your insurer, the insurer of your spouse or a relative who lives in your home, or with the Michigan Assigned Claims Plan.
+In Michigan, you have one (1) year from the date of your car accident to file your application for No-Fault benefits with your insurer, the insurer of your spouse or a relative who lives in your home, or with the Assigned Claims Plan.

 Filing your application on time is essential for protecting your No-Fault rights.
 Failure to do so with disqualify you forever from recovering No-Fault benefits and/or being able to sue for unpaid benefits.